 Heard about YouTrip from your friends but not sure what it does?
-Well, here’s a simple five-minute guide that will tell you everything you need to know about YouTrip.
+Well, here’s a simple 5-minute guide that will tell you everything you need to know about YouTrip.

 YouTrip acts like a wallet/debit card that lets you manage multiple currencies in a single app.
-The currencies that are currently on the YouTrip app are:
+It offers the purchase of more than 150 currencies worldwide, with no additional fees or markup.

-To sign up and set up your YouTrip account is very simple.
+Signing up and setting up your YouTrip account is but a simple 4-step process.

 Step 2: Once you have signed up, a YouTrip card will be delivered to you.